saylordotorg/course_econ202/Unit05.md

+---
+layout: default
+title: "ECON202: Intermediate Macroeconomics"
+course_description: "An advanced treatment of the dynamics of the macro-economy, which includes topics related to the determination of aggregate output, the determination of the interest rate, business cycle theories and stabilization, the stock market, household and firm behavior in the macro-economy, and debates in macroeconomics."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Monetary Policy** <span id="5"></span>
 *This unit will teach you how economists think about money.
 For economists, money is something that produces money services—in other